wtforms/flask-wtf/docs/csrf.rst

 Customize the error response
 ----------------------------

-When CSRF validation fails, it will raise a :class:`CsrfError`.
+When CSRF validation fails, it will raise a :class:`CSRFError`.
 By default this returns a response with the failure reason and a 400 code.
 You can customize the error response using Flask's :meth:`~flask.Flask.errorhandler`. ::